Board of Directors

 John Kouimanos commenced teaching in 1967 and retired as Head Teacher Social Sciences at Greystanes High School in February 2004.
 He was appointed to the Supervisory Committee in 1973 and served until appointed as director in 1974.
 He was appointed as first Chair of the Audit Committee.

 Mr Kouimanos was appointed Chair of Teachers Credit Union in 2008 and the inaugural Chair of Teachers Mutual Bank in 2012, a position he held until August 2019.
-He is a member of the Firefighters Mutual Bank Advisory Committee.
+He is a member of the Audit Committee and the Firefighters Mutual Bank Advisory Committee.

 BSc, A Fin